BOOT CARE GUIDE

 NUBUCK LEATHER AND NUBUCK PARTS

-1. Use a specialist nubuck cleaner if required.
+1. Use our luxury foaming leather cleanser or a specialist nubuck cleaner.

-2. Use our specialist nubuck glycerine restorer and protector.
+2. Use our specialist nubuck glycerine restorer and protector after cleaning.

 3. NOTE: Do not use wax on nubuck leather.
-Only use specialist nubuck cleaner and protectors.
+Only use specialist nubuck cleaner and protector.

 ALL ZIPS